albertomh/djereo/docs/src/featurelist.md

 - `sys-check`: runs Django's system checks (`manage.py check`).
 - `test`: runs all unit tests via the `just test` recipe (see [Justfile](#-justfile) for details).
+- `containerise`: builds a container image and pushes it to the specified registry.
+Accepts a list of platforms to build for, a list of tags and the path to a Dockerfile.

 See [.github/actions/](https://github.com/albertomh/djereo/tree/main/template/%7B%25if%20is_github_project%25%7D.github%7B%25endif%25%7D/actions){target=\"_blank"}
 for the definitions of these actions.